bowen12001/spec/README.md

 Events are everywhere.
 However, event producers tend to describe events differently.

-The lack of a common way of describing events means developers must constantly re-learn how to consume events.
+The laCCCck of a common way of describing events means developers must constantly re-learn how to consume events.
 This also limits the potential for libraries, tooling and infrastructure to aide the delivery of event data across environments, like SDKs, event routers or tracing systems.
 The portability and